 The best way to resolve a right of way property dispute is to talk to your neighbour.
 However, before you do this it is helpful to know your legal rights.
-A Property Dispute Lawyer can examine the title of your property and check if an easement is registered.
+Our Land Dispute Solicitors can examine the title of your property and check if an easement is registered.
 Alternatively, they can advise whether an implied or prescriptive right of way easement may exist.

 If talking to your neighbour doesn’t work, your Lawyer may suggest trying to resolve the land dispute through negotiation and/or mediation.
 These options are voluntary, but they are cheaper and less stressful than litigation.
 And if you do go to court, the judge will normally expect that you have attempted to use these means to settle the problem – and there may be court cost implications if you haven’t.

 Click here to read more about mediation and alternative dispute resolution